SELF-INVESTED PERSONAL PENSION (SIPP) TRANSFER

 By moving your previous workplace pension into an Aviva SIPP, you'll have a greater choice of funds, flexible drawdown options and your charges may even be lower.
 Plus, it's free to transfer.

-You can find your current charges in your annual statement, your pension documents within MyAviva, or it may have been posted to you.
+You can find your current charges in your pension documents within MyAviva, or these may have been posted to you.

 Remember, your pension is invested to help it grow, but as with all investments its value can fall as well as rise.
 You could get back less than the amount invested.